Contributing

 src/py_bugger/py_bugger.py

-that we can consider modifying.
+The main() function in py_bugger.py collects the py_files that we can consider modifying.
 It then calls out to "bugger" functions that inspect the target code, identifying all the ways we could modify it to introduce the requested kind of bug.
 The actual bug that's introduced is chosen randomly on each run.
-After introducing bugs, a success_msg
+Each time a bug is introduced, it's added to the list modifications, which is created in src/py_bugger/utils/modification.py.

 Notes